Physical Therapy Guide to Childhood Leukemia

-- Weight loss
+- Weight loss.

-- Bone pain
+- Bone pain.

-- Bruising or bleeding
+- Bruising or bleeding.

-- Weakness or fatigue
+- Weakness and fatigue.

-- Swelling or pain in various parts of the body
+- Swelling or pain in various parts of the body.

 How Is It Diagnosed?

-When a child or teenager shows symptoms that could be related to leukemia, a physical examination and a full review of the child's medical history by a health care provider.
+When a child or teenager shows symptoms related to leukemia, they should receive a physical exam and a full review of their medical history by a health care provider.
 Parents should report:

-These tests may be repeated during treatment to determine how well the child is responding to treatment.
+These tests may be repeated during treatment to determine how well the child is responding to cancer treatments.